 - Does your family speak Mandarin and/or Cantonese?
-If both, the Greenfield series would be a fantastic option since narration of both languages are included in the CD.
+If both, the Greenfield series would be a fantastic option since both languages are included in the CD.

 - Does your family read simplified and/or traditional Chinese?
 Odonata and 四五快读 are the least expensive options.

 - What other books do you have at home?